surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 #### Do I Even Need a Database?

+If you're not familiar with Ecto you might think that it's specifically meant to handle databases, and if we wanted to make our other forms changeset-backed, we would need to create schemas, changesets, and database tables for the data to live in.
+But that's not the case!

 Ecto supports [embedded schemas](https://hexdocs.pm/ecto/embedded-schemas.html), which means you aren't obligated to use Ecto with a database.
 Instead, your data can live in memory so you can get all of the validation and casting benefits of the changeset, without needing to insert that data into a database.
-Basically, even if you aren't using a database for your Phoenix app, you can still use Ecto to validate and cast your data!
+You can use Ecto as purely a data validation layer.
+This means all you need is a schema and a changeset to power your forms.

 #### Creating a Changeset-Backed Form